Andrew8xx8/vimpractise/lesson3.md

 ```
     Fix some errors in this string.
-    Fimdhj ljqd kjsdq wjrs in this string.
+    Fix some errors in this string.
 ```